quay/clair/Documentation/reference/config.md

 [rfc7386]: https://datatracker.ietf.org/doc/html/rfc7386
 [rfc6902]: https://datatracker.ietf.org/doc/html/rfc6902

+## Deprecations and Changes

+Starting in version `4.7.0`, unknown keys are disallowed.
+Configurations that looked valid previously and loaded fine may now cause Clair to refuse to start.

+In version `4.8.0`, using Jaeger for trace submission was deprecated.
+Configurations that use Jaeger will print a warning.
+In future versions, using the Jaeger format may cause an error.

 ## Configuration Reference

 Please see the [go module documentation][godoc_config] for additional documentation on defaults and use.
-Starting in version `4.7.0`, unknown keys are disallowed.
-Configurations that looked valid previously and loaded fine may now cause Clair to refuse to start.

 [godoc_config]: https://pkg.go.dev/github.com/quay/clair/config